httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Serializing Structured Headers into HTTP/1 {#text-serialize}

-Given a structured defined in this specification:
+Given a structure defined in this specification:

 1. If the structure is a dictionary, let output_string be the result of Serializing a Dictionary ({{ser-dictionary}}).
 2. Else if the structure is a parameterized list, let output_string be the result of Serializing a Parameterized List ({{ser-param-list}}).